superlinked/superlinked/docs/reference/dsl/space/text_similarity_space.md

             Set it to 0, to disable caching.
 Defaults to 10000. model_cache_dir (Path | None, optional): Directory to cache downloaded models.
             If None, uses the default cache directory.
-Defaults to None.
+Defaults to None. model_handler (TextModelHandler, optional): The handler for the model, defaults to ModelHandler.SENTENCE_TRANSFORMERS.

     ### Ancestors (in MRO)